- About Us

 Dorothy’s Place Memory Care is an environment that provides specialized support for people with memory loss, dementia or Alzheimer’s.
 Dorothy’s Place has 10 secure, single memory care apartment suites equipped with a bathroom and kitchenette.

 How to know when memory care is needed?

 When it becomes difficult to care for someone with severe memory loss, Alzheimer’s disease or dementia at home.
 In addition, when it is unsafe for your loved one to be living at home alone.
 A memory care residence provides a secure setting and community.

 How do we choose the right memory care setting?

 We encourage you to look at the layout, physical environment, and size of the memory care residence you are researching.
 Bayview’s memory care is smaller, which means lower staff to resident ratio.
 With a smaller setting, there is increased memory support, more structure, and less stimuli for your loved one.
 Once you’ve narrowed your choices, visit each memory care residence.
 Food, activities, staff, availability of continuing care are all important factors to consider.

-1 to 5 residents.
-Staff at Bayview also undergo dementia care training.
+Our memory care staff to resident ratio is 1 to 5 residents.
+Bayview’s memory care staff also undergo extensive dementia care training.